 The Special September teal season allows hunters additional days to pursue teal.
 Hunters must be aware that only teal are legal and the shooting hours are sunrise to sunset.
 All general migratory game bird hunting regulations apply.
-More information is available at www.iowadnr.gov/teal hunting license and have paid the lowa wildlife habitat and migratory game bird fees, if normally required to do so to hunt waterfowl.
+More information is available at www.iowadnr.gov/teal required to do so to hunt waterfowl.
 Only the youth may hunt ducks, geese, mergansers and coots.
-The accompanying adult may hunt any game that is in season, including other migratory game birds that may be in season, provided he/she possesses a federal duck stamp.
+The accompanying adult may hunt any game that is in season, including other migratory game birds that may be in season, provided he/ she possesses a federal duck stamp.
 The daily bag and possession limit for ducks, geese, mergansers and coots for the youth season are the same as for the regular season.
 All other regulations in effect for the regular waterfowl seasons apply during the youth hunt.